AdwaithRK/SQLIA-dectection-using-internal-query-treess/README.md

 2.Add query lenght as 118th feature in the vector used for classification 3.Now the code has to be run separately for malicious and non-malicious queries but can be run parallely and combined.

-used a tool known SQLMAP for injecting malicious into the website for generating training set malicious query